matt765/atom-animation/CONTRIBUTING.md

 ## A Note of Thanks

-Thanks again for taking the time to contribute.
-Your effort, no matter how small it may seem, helps make this project better for everyone.
+Thanks again for taking the time to contribute..

 Happy coding!